owl4ce/exquisitely/README.md

 ##### 3.6.1.2 COMPRESSION

-For balanced optimization between decompression speed and size, set the initramfs image COMPRESSION algorithm to LZ4.
+For balanced optimization between decompression speed and size, set the COMPRESSION algorithm to LZ4.

 ```
 ...